 Use PySparkling in Databricks Cloud¶

 In order to use PySparkling in Databricks cloud, PySparkling module has to be added as a library to the current cluster.
 PySparkling can be added as library in two ways.
 You can either upload the PySparkling source zip file or add the PySparkling module from PyPI.

 If you choose to upload PySparkling zip file, don’t forget to add PySparkling Dependencies.
-The PySparkling zip file is available in py/dist directory in both built Sparkling Water project and downloaded Sparkling Water release.
+The PySparkling zip file is available in py/dist directory of Sparkling Water distribution package.